Swellshinider/EasyArguments/README.md

     {
         try
         {

-            ArgumentsController.RedirectErrorToConsole = true; // Errors will be shown in the console MyArguments parsedArgs = ArgumentsController.Parse<MyArguments>(args);
+            // Instantiate a controller for your argument class var controller = new ArgumentsController<MyArgs>(args);

+            // Parse the given args
+            MyArguments parsed = controller.Parse();
         }
         catch (Exception ex)
         {